For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 However, since starting this blog, I’ve turned over a new leaf and am trying to overcome some of my natural laziness.
-One of the projects that I’ve been putting off is a home binder.
+One of the projects that I’ve been putting off is a personal property inventory.

-A home binder is a living document that lists all the personal property items in your home (or anywhere else you may keep stuff).
+A personal property inventory is a living document that lists all the personal property items in your home (or anywhere else you may keep stuff).
 I’m in love with this idea and am slowly putting mine together.

-I decided to start with my home inventory checklist.
+I decided to start with my home inventory content list for insurance claims.

 Having a home inventory list is critical in the case of fire, theft, water damage or other natural disasters.
 When a disaster strikes the last thing you want to be doing is trying to remember all of the valuables in your home.

-Your home inventory list should include any valuable items that you would want replaced if they were stolen or damaged.
+Your personal property inventory list should include any valuable items that you would want to be replaced if they were stolen or damaged.

 I actually didn’t think we had that much stuff until I started writing everything down.
 Which on a side note, we have way, way, way too much stuff.

 I really need to keep up my attempts at following The Live Changing Magic of Tidying Up.

-Anyway, through trial and error I think I’ve found a pretty good home inventory method.
+Anyway, through trial and error I think I’ve found a pretty good personal property inventory method.

 - START SMALL – Don’t overwhelm yourself

 - Take one room a day (or even a week).
 Walkthrough the room and write down all of the items in the room.
 I personally didn’t worry about small items I’ve had for years with little value.
 My goal was to write down the major items in each room.

-- I highly recommend taking pictures of each room as you do your home inventory.
+- I highly recommend taking pictures of each room as you do your personal property inventory.
 I put my pictures on a jump drive for easy review later and uploaded them to the cloud.